If you’re a trainee or early career teacher, you know how important it is to build your confidence and skills.

 Why take part?

-People who have taken part in our study so far have told us that the simulator gave them strategies to use in their lessons.
+People who have taken part in our study so far have told us that it gave them useful strategies to use in their lessons.
 It also helped them practise applying what they learned without the pressure of being in a real classroom environment.

 Here are more reasons to take part: